cenk1cenk2/schema-companion.nvim/README.md

 #### LSP

-To enable language server implicilitly using schemas provided by the language server you have to load the given source.
+To enable language server implicitly using schemas provided by the language server you have to load the given source.

 ```lua
 sources = {